Chris Pincher: Sexual misconduct allegations

 On 5 November 2017, Pincher resigned as Comptroller of the Household (Assistant Whip) and voluntarily referred himself to the Conservative Party's complaints procedure and the police, as part of the 2017 Westminster sexual misconduct allegations.
 He was accused of sexual assault by former Olympic rower and Conservative candidate Alex Story.

 In 2017, Story alleged that he had been the subject of unwanted sexual advances from Pincher in 2001, when the MP invited Story to his flat, where Pincher massaged his neck and talked about his "future in the Conservative Party", before changing into a bathrobe.
 Recounting the episode, Story said that Pincher's advances had made him seem like a "pound shop Harvey Weinstein".
 Pincher said that "I do not recognise either the events or the interpretation placed on them" and that "if Mr Story has ever felt offended by anything I said then I can only apologise to him".
 Pincher was also accused of "touching up" former Labour MP Tom Blenkinsop, who told him to "fuck off".
 On 23 December 2017, the Conservative Party's investigating panel determined that Pincher had not breached the code of conduct.

-Pincher resigned as a Government Deputy Chief Whip on 30 June 2022, after he admitted he had "drunk far too much" the night before at the Carlton Club, a private members' club, in St James's, London, and having "embarrassed myself and other people".
+Pincher resigned as a Government deputy chief whip on 30 June 2022, after he admitted he had "drunk far too much" the night before at the Carlton Club, a private members' club in St James's, London, and having "embarrassed [himself] and other people".
 It was alleged that he had groped two men.
-He was suspended as a Conservative MP but will stay in Parliament as an independent.
+He was suspended as a Conservative MP but remained in Parliament as an independent.

 On 3 July 2022, six new allegations against Pincher emerged, involving behaviour over a decade.
 Three complaints are that Pincher made unwanted advances against other male MPs, one in a bar at the House of Commons and one in Pincher's parliamentary office.
-One complainant reportedly gave Downing Street details in February and expressed concerns over Pincher becoming a whip in charge of other MPs' welfare.
+One complainant reportedly provided details to Downing Street in February and expressed concerns over Pincher becoming a whip in charge of other MPs' welfare.
 Pincher maintained he had no intention of resigning as an MP.